 Just over half, 56%, of all respondents used functional or problem solving attributes to describe their creativity compared to 20% who used softer attributes, 21% who used "either" attributes and 2% who used "neither" attributes.
 However, only 52% of the respondents who used functional/problem solving attributes to describe their creativity agreed that creativity is mainly problem solving.
-Thus even if someone uses problem solving attributes to describe their creativity it does not mean that they deny creativity has many uses and manifestations, i.e. it is not just for problem solving.
+Thus even if someone uses problem solving attributes to describe their creativity has many uses and manifestations, i.e. it is not just for problem solving.
 Again confirming that Australians believe creativity can be used by anyone and anywhere.